Article · Mar 20, 2026

 .upsert({ user_id, role }, { onConflict: 'user_id,role' });

 onConflictis typed asstring.
 The Supabase JS SDK does not validate the string against your schema because the SDK does not know your schema.
-The string is a free-form parameter that gets forwarded to PostgREST.- Generated types do not constrain the upsert call site.
+The string is a free-form parameter forwarded to PostgREST.- Generated types do not constrain the upsert call site.
 Even if you run

 The five-minute grep that prevents the regression